-$\frac{\text{DFSALL}(G):}{\text{for all vertices } v}$ unmark v for all vertices v if v is unmarked DFS(v)

 '''

-\frac{\text{DFS}(v):}{\text{mark } v}

-\text{PREVISIT}(v)

-\textit{for each edge } v \rightarrow w

-\text{if } w \text{ is unmarked}

-\text{DFS}(w)

-\text{PostVISIT}(v)
+DFSALL(G):

+for all vertices v

+unmark v

+for all vertices v

+if v is unmarked

+DFS(v)

 '''

+'''

+\frac{DFS(v):}{mark \ v}

+PREVISIT(v)

+for \ each \ edge \ v \rightarrow w

+if \ w \ is \ unmarked

+DFS(w)

+PostVISIT(v)

+'''

-However, it's less clear now that we can use this modified algorithm to count components.
+However, we can no longer use this modified algorithm to count components.
 Suppose G is a single directed path.
-Depending on the order that we choose the visit the nodes in DFSALL, we may discover any number of "components" between 1 and n; all that we can be guaranteed is that the "component" numbers are non-decreasing as we traverse the path.
+Depending on the order that we choose to visit the nodes in DFSALL, we may discover any number of "components" between 1 and n.
+All that we can guarantee is that the "component" numbers computed by DFSALL do not increase as we traverse the path.
 In fact, the real problem is that the definition of "component" is only suitable for undirected graphs.